PaloAltoNetworks/terraform-ansible-intro/docs/configuration.md

 $ ./setup
 ```

 Run the commands below to ensure the Terraform and Ansible binaries are properly installed.
-Both executables should be located in the `/usr/local/bin` directory.
+Both commands should display the current version of each executable.

 ```bash
 $ terraform --version